reiryuki/Moto-Waves-V2-XT2125-Maxx-Audio-Magisk-Module/README.md

 ## Installation Guide
 - Install the module via Magisk Manager only
-- Read Troubleshootings section if using audio mods other than this
+- Install Audio Modification Library at Magisk download if using audio mods other than this
 - Reboot

 ## Troubleshootings